netdata/netdata/docs/guides/monitor/anomaly-detection.md

 ![The anomalies collector with less dimensions](https://user-images.githubusercontent.com/1153921/102820642-d69f9180-4392-11eb-91c5-d3d166d40105.png)

-Apply the ideas behind the collector's regex and excluding settings to any other [system](/docs/collect/system-metrics.md), [container](/docs/collect/container-metrics.md), or [application](/docs/collect/application-metrics.md) metrics you want to detect anomalies for.
+Apply the ideas behind the collector's regex and exclude settings to any other [system](/docs/collect/system-metrics.md), [container](/docs/collect/container-metrics.md), or [application](/docs/collect/application-metrics.md) metrics you want to detect anomalies for.

 ## What's next?

-Now that you know how to set up unsupervised anomaly detection in the Netdata Agent, using an Nginx web server as an example, time to apply that knowledge to other mission-critical parts of your infrastructure.
+Now that you know how to set up unsupervised anomaly detection in the Netdata Agent, using an Nginx web server as an example, it's time to apply that knowledge to other mission-critical parts of your infrastructure.
 If you're not sure what to monitor next, check out our list of [collectors](/collectors/COLLECTORS.md) to see what kind of metrics Netdata can collect from your systems, containers, and applications.

 For a more user-friendly anomaly detection experience, try out the [Metric Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations) feature in Netdata Cloud.
 Metric